architdatar/quick-git-tutorial/tutorial_part_I.md

-# Git Tutorial: Part I
+# Part I: Git Installation and Basic Commands

 ## Coverage
 In this tutorial, you will install Git on your system, download (clone) the code for this sample project, make some changes to it, and upload (push) it to the remote repository.